fyxgaming/run/README.md

 | `APIKEY_[api]`    | API key used with a specific blockchain API     | your string api key                            | `undefined` |
 | `LOGGER`          | Whether to log internal messages to the console | `true`, `false`                                | `false`     |

+### Examples

+- `env BROWSER=safari npm run test:browser` - Test the browser build on Safari
+- `env PERF=1 npm run test` - Test library with performance tests
+- `env NETWORK=test env PURSE=<funded_private_key> npm run test` - Run all tests on testnet

+### .env file

 For ease of use, you may also store these variables in a `.env` file where the tests are run.
-Here's an example:
+Here's a sample:

 .env
 ```